readthedocs/readthedocs.org/docs/support.rst

 Commerical Support
 ------------------

-We offer commerical support for Read the Docs, as well as consulting around all documentation systems.
+We offer commerical support for Read the Docs, commerical hosting, as well as consulting around all documentation systems.
-You can contact us at hello@readthedocs.com to learn more.
+You can contact us at hello@readthedocs.com to learn more, or visit us at https://readthedocs.com.